ganeti/ganeti/man/gnt-node.rst

 pool of memory used for instances (KVM), whereas others have separate memory for the node and for the instances (Xen).

+Note that the field 'dtotal' and 'dfree' refer to the storage type that is defined by the default disk template.
+The default disk template is the first on in the list of cluster-wide enabled disk templates and can be set with ``gnt-cluster modify``.
+Currently, only the disk templates 'plain', 'drbd', 'file', and 'sharedfile' support storage reporting, for all others '0' is displayed.

 If exactly one argument is given and it appears to be a query filter (see **ganeti**\(7)), the query result is filtered accordingly.
 For ambiguous cases (e.g. a single field name as a filter) the ``--filter``